imanidev/imanidev/README.md

 I'm an early-stage Software Engineer.

-Currently, I'm learning HTML, CSS, JavaScript and creating projects based off of them.
+Currently, I'm JavaScript and creating projects based off of them.

 I am open to collaborate with businesses of all sizes and individuals.